How ARs Have Changed in 15 Years

 How have AR-15 handguards changed in the last 15 years?

-What drives improvements in AR-15 design?
+What drives innovation in the AR-15 market?

 Related News